cucumber/cucumber-jvm/examples/android/android-studio/Cukeulator/README.md

 ## Cukeulator Example Test
-This is the example test-project for the Cukeulator app for Android Studio (Beta) 0.8.14.
+This is the example test-project for the Cukeulator app for Android Studio 1.0.2.

 ### Setup
 Features must be placed in `assets/features/`.
 Subdirectories are allowed.